-- > I will accept personal responsibility for the appropriate use of the Internet.
-El Camino Real Academy will make very effort to provide supervision and appropriate structured activities for students, and will provide filtering for certain known inappropriate sites, however, the user accepts final responsibility for appropriate use. - The use of the Internet is a privilege not a right, and inappropriate use will result in the cancellation of those privileges. \triangleright Transmission of any material in violation of any United States or other state law is prohibited.
+- I will accept personal responsibility for the appropriate use of the Internet.
+El Camino Real Academy will make every effort to provide supervision and appropriate structured activities for students, and will provide filtering for certain known inappropriate sites, however, the user accepts final responsibility for appropriate use.
+The use of the Internet is a privilege not a right, and inappropriate use will result in the cancellation of those privileges.
 Transmission of any material in violation of any United States or other state law is prohibited.
+Transmission of any material in violation of any United States or other state law is prohibited.
 This includes but is not limited to copyrighted material, threatening or obscene material or material protected by trademark.
-The administration or facility of El Camino Real Academy may request that the Systems Administrator make the final determination of what is inappropriate use. - \triangleright Vandalism or any malicious attempt to harm or destroy hardware or data of any connected entity will result in the loss of computer privileges, disciplinary action, and/or legal referral. - \geq El Camino Real Academy makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+The administration or facility of El Camino Real Academy may request that the Systems Administrator make the final determination of what is inappropriate use.
+Vandalism or any malicious attempt to harm or destroy hardware or data of any connected entity will result in the loss of computer privileges, disciplinary action, and/or legal referral.
+El Camino Real Academy makes no warranties of any kind, whether expressed or implied, for the service it is providing.
 El Camino Real Academy will not be responsible for any damages suffered while on the system.
-El Camino Real Academy specifically disclaims any responsibility for the accuracy of information obtained through its services.
+El Camino Real Academy specifically disclaims any responsibility for the accuracy of information obtained through its services. - ☐ El Camino Real Academy will utilize GoGuardian on all school devices for the safety and supervision of students.